russoedu/js-box/README.md

 ## React

-You need to expose the env vars on the `.docker-client-react-XXX.dockerfile` file, always adding `REACT_APP` in the begining of the var name so the React app is able to access it.
+On the client-react, edit the `env-template` file to include env vars you want to be able to acces in React.

+React only has access to vars if their name begons with `REACT_APP`.

 # Running